vifm − vi file manager

 TopLineSel

-first level of the hierarchy and transparency for all
+the hierarchy and transparency for all others.

 :his[tory]